jiwomdf/Family_Expense_Tracker/README.md

-# Family Expense Tracker
+# Group Expense Tracker
-Family Expense Tracker is a Flutter family expense tracker app originally developed for my family’s use, which now I decided to make it open source.
+Group Expense Tracker is a Flutter group expense tracker app originally developed for my family’s use, which now I decided to make it open source.
 The app is designed to simplify tracking expense and enable effortless sharing of expenses among multiple users.
 It is available across **Android**, **iOS**, and **Web platforms**.

 <image src="assets/record.gif" width="140" height="280"> </image>